Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 By examining customer information and behavior, companies can identify fraudulent or suspicious activities and prevent potential losses.

-In the banking domain, forging checks, fraudulent amount transfers, and unauthorized use of credit cards are common.
+In the banking domain, check forgery, fraudulent transfers, and unauthorized credit card use are common.

-Furthermore, banks examine audience profiles to identify individuals who have been involved in such activities.
+Furthermore, banks examine audience profiles to identify individuals involved in such activities.

 Quality assurance

-Quality assurance is crucial to the smooth operation of your company's operations and the quality of customer service.
+Quality assurance is crucial to the smooth operation of your company and to the quality of customer service.

-Poor quality control can lead to a decline in customer satisfaction, ultimately resulting in a decrease in market share and revenue.
+Poor quality control can lead to a decline in customer satisfaction, ultimately reducing market share and revenue.

 Ineffective production leads to increased warranty issues, repairs, and customer complaints.